werf/werf/docs/_includes/reference/cli/werf_render.md

             $WERF_SET_STRING_2=key2=val2)
   -s, --show-only=[]
-            only show manifests rendered from the given templates -Z, --skip-build=false
+            only show manifests rendered from the given templates -L, --skip-dependencies-repo-refresh=false
-            Disable building of docker images, cached images in the repo should exist in the repo
-            if werf.yaml contains at least one image description (default $WERF_SKIP_BUILD) -L, --skip-dependencies-repo-refresh=false
             Do not refresh helm chart repositories locally cached index --skip-tls-verify-registry=false